zackyancey/sbp/README.md

 colors used.
 Read more about those and how to make your own in the [Themes Folder](/themes).
 SBP supports both truecolors through RGB values and 256 colors by using ansi codes.

+#### Beta - VI mode
+The setting `settings_prompt_ready_vi_mode=1` will use the `prompt_ready` icon with the configured colors and change it's color depending on the current VI mode if enabled.
+The cursor will also change from blinking to solid block if your terminal supports it.

+### FAQ

+#### Is this really just bash?
+Yes, but actually no. At the time of writing there are 2 awk, and 4 sed invocations in addition to a few date calls.
+I want to get rid of awk and sed, but I haven't been able to yet.

+#### My prompt doesn't show any colors, whats wrong?
+You are using a terminal that doesn't support truecolors.
+You can write your own ansi theme, or use one of the two provided ones, default-256 & xresources.
+The latter only uses the 16 base colors.

+#### I don't want to install any fancy fonts, can I still have nice things?
+Why yes!
+Simply use the 'plain' layout.
+No fonts needed.